ESCSS-labs/NUXT-ESCSS-ESTest/README.md

 ## Features
 -  Zero configuration to start
 -  100% function coverage to catch EVERY bugs
--  fixed null is an object legacy to be a 'null' type and other
 -  AWESOME error hint makes you less frustrated and treat newbie nicely
+-  Treat null as 'null' type and other('NAN', 'array'...)

 ## Usage